 Brian D. Miller, Special Inspector General for Pandemic Recovery

-Brian D. Miller was confirmed by the United States Senate on June 2, 2020, to be the Special Inspector General for Pandemic Recovery.
+Brian D. Miller was confirmed by the United States Senate to be the Special Inspector General for Pandemic Recovery on June 2, 2020.

-Mr. Miller’s prior positions include: Senior Associate White House Counsel; Inspector General of the United States General Services Administration (GSA); Senior Counsel to the Deputy Attorney General; Assistant United States Attorney in the Eastern District of Virginia; Special Counsel on Health Care Fraud for the Deputy Attorney General; and, Counsel to the United States Attorney.
+Mr. Miller’s prior positions include: Senior Associate White House Counsel; Inspector General of the United States General Services Administration (Senate confirmed on July 22, 2005); Senior Counsel to the Deputy Attorney General; Assistant United States Attorney in the Eastern District of Virginia; Special Counsel on Health Care Fraud for the Deputy Attorney General; and, Counsel to the United States Attorney.

 As an inspector general, Mr. Miller is known for his investigation of a lavish GSA conference in Las Vegas and his independent oversight of the GSA, documented in “Those Who Dared: 30 Officials Who Stood Up for Our Country,” a report by Citizens for Responsibility and Ethics in Washington.

-In 2012, Mr. Miller was honored to receive the David M. Walker Excellence in Government Performance and Accountability Award, which recognizes and honors government audit professionals who have made sustained contributions to improve government performance and accountability through their leadership in transforming government organizations.
+Mr. Miller was honored to receive the Attorney General's Distinguished Service Award, the EOUSA Director's Award for Superior Performance as an AUSA, and the David M. Walker Excellence in Government Performance and Accountability Award, which recognizes and honors government audit professionals who have made sustained contributions to improve government performance and accountability through their leadership in transforming government organizations.